Few words for a warm-up

 Successful Installation

-The rest of the installation went really smoothly, there was a great improvement of the anaconda installed compare to the older fedora versions.
+The rest of the installation went really smoothly, there was a great improvement of the anaconda installed compare to the older Fedora versions.
+Right, install completed, rebooting the system and hope for the best - that everything works out of the box.

 Post-install Fun